isomerpages/moe-canossacatholic/_flagship-programmes/Lifeskills Programme READY for Life.md

 <font size="5" color="#eeac0d"><b>The Little Chef in Me</b></font>
 <br>
-Focused on food preparation, basic cooking skills and dining etiquette, the module is designed for our students to learn progressively how to prepare a simple healthy meal for themselves and their family members, hence helping them to achieve greater independence and confidence in daily living.
-Through this authentic learning experience, students will also apply and reinforce the knowledge they learnt in different subjects, hence making connections and meaning in their own learning.
+Focused on food preparation, basic cooking skills and dining etiquette, the module is designed for our children to learn progressively how to prepare a simple healthy meal for themselves and their family members, hence helping them to achieve greater independence and confidence in daily living.
+Through this authentic learning experience, children will also apply and reinforce the knowledge they learnt in different subjects, hence making connections and meaning in their own learning.
 <br>
 <br>
 <table style="border-collapse:collapse;border-spacing:0" class="tg">